Jimmy Melia

+Liverpool F.C. at 1963 with following players, from left standing: Allan Jones, Gordon Milne, Tommy Lawrence, Ron Yeats (captain), Willie Stevenson, Ronnie Moran; front row: Ian Callaghan, Roger Hunt, Ian St John, Jimmy Melia and Kevin Lewis.

 James Melia (born 1 November 1937) is an English former footballer who spent most of his career playing for Liverpool and went on to become a manager.

 Playing career

 Liverpool

 Melia joined the Reds straight from St. Anthony's School as a 15-year-old, when manager Don Welsh saw the potential in the young schoolboy international's feet.
 Melia signed professional forms on his 17th birthday, 1 November 1954.
 After 23 appearances for Liverpool's reserve team, Melia made his début aged 18 on 17 December 1955 at Anfield in a 2nd Division fixture against Nottingham Forest.
 The visitors came up against an in-form Billy Liddell who scored a hat-trick in the 5–2 victory.
 Melia also scored his first goal for the club in the 48th minute, John Evans got the other.

 It wasn't until the following season that he got a real run in the side starting 27 matches.
 Melia followed this up with a 36-match season scoring 10 goals.

 Melia did well in the first Division and played 39 times as Liverpool finished in eighth place.
 Unfortunately for the red half of Merseyside Everton won the league and were 17 points better.

 During this spell Melia caught the eye of England manager Alf Ramsey who gave him his debut on 6 April 1963 in the 2–1 British Championship loss at Wembley to Scotland.
 Melia's one and only goal came in his second and final appearance for his country, on 5 June 1963 at St. Jakob Park, Basel as England beat Switzerland 8–1.

 The next season Liverpool won the championship by four points from Manchester United.
 Melia, now aged 27, could add a championship medal to the second division title medal he already owned.
 By this time, however, he had joined Wolves, moving in March 1964 for a club record transfer fee of £48,000, but had played enough games for Liverpool to get the medal.